cap-js/docs/plugins/index.md

 <div id="internal-support" />

 :::info Complete list of plugins
 As CAP is blessed with an active community, there are many useful plugins available created by the community.
-Have a look at the two communities to browse all available plugins.
+Have a look at the [CAP JS community](https://github.com/cap-js-community) to browse all available plugins.
+A broader collection of plugins can be found at [www.bestofcapjs.org](https://bestofcapjs.org/)
 :::

 ## GraphQL Adapter